Minerva-System/minerva-go/README.md

 and a few more dependencies.
 Furthermore, to regenerate Swagger and OpenAPI documentation for the REST service, you'll need Swag.

-To use `make run-<cmd>` commands, you need to install `gow`, as it will refresh the Go application on execution while it is changed:
+To use `make run-<cmd>` commands, you need to replace `<cmd>` with the desired service name, which must always be one of the directory names within the `cmd` directory, e.g. to run the REST server, use `make run-rest`.

 ```bash
 go install github.com/mitranim/gow@latest